-Our road-trip starts from picking you up from Yazd and going to Shiraz.
-However, on the way you have the chance to see some of the must-see historical and archeological attractions such as Abarkuh, Pasargad and Persepolis.
-At the end you’ll be dropped off in the magnificent city of Shiraz.
+Our road-trip starts by picking you up from Yazd and going to Shiraz.
+However, on the way, you have the chance to see some of the must-see historical and archeological attractions such as Abarkuh, Pasargad, and Persepolis.
+In the end you’ll be dropped off in the magnificent city of Shiraz.

 Persepolis, also known as Takht-e Jamshid was the ceremonial capital of the Achaemenid empire.
 In 515 BC, Darius the Great ordered to build this royal city and it spanned six generations to be completely built.
 Kings built their own magnificent palaces with big halls, showing the greatness of this tremendous empire.
 It was a testament to the glory periods of their empire which, unfortunately, after the invasion of Alexander the Great, the Macedonian King, was burned in the fire.
 Still, the ruins and remains of the high columns and statues can show how glorious the Achaemenid empire was.
 This UNESCO world heritage site attracts many tourists from all over the world to see the remainings of the empire’s eminence.

 Pack your bags, fasten your seatbelts cause we are going to an unforgettable road-trip.
 A road-trip which contains visiting some of the fascinating sites on the way.